Standard Libraries

 func CoinDenom(pkgPath, coinName string) string

-Composes a qualified denomination string from the realm's pkgPath
+Composes a qualified denomination string from the realm's pkgPath and the

-provided coin name, e.g. /gno.land/r/demo/blog:blgcoin
+provided coin name, e.g. /gno.land/r/demo/blog:blgcoin.
+This method should be

 used to get fully qualified denominations of coins when interacting with the